Lunch with Virginia Coldhardt.

 ‘Ha! he knowa nothinga.’
 The turgid lardon remarked with an indignance that belied his status.

 ‘You know Racine, I have it on good authority that officers of the Department of Immigration are roaming the neighbourhood looking for illegal culinarists, you simpering twat!’

 ‘What’s for lunch?’

-Clearly the dreadful little man’s ears were burning because he materialised as I seated myself at the dining table.
-He was followed furtively by our dear Trudy laden with the two dishes she placed before us.
-Racine perched a folded card upon which in perfect copperplate the following legend was inscribed.
+Clearly the dreadful little man’s ears were burning, because he chose that moment to enter the dining room.
+He was followed furtively by our dear Trudy, laden with two dishes.
+Racine perched a folded card on the table between my guest and I. In perfect copperplate the following legend was inscribed.

 A Selection of Barilla Bay Oysters

 2 x Au Natural with sun dried tomato and shredded celeriac salsa